s0lst1c3/eaphammer/README.md

 To steal RADIUS credentials by executing an evil twin attack against an EAP network, use the --creds flag as shown below.

-	./eaphammer --bssid 1C:7E:E5:97:79:B1 --essid Example --channel 2 --interface wlan0 --auth ttls --creds
+	./eaphammer --bssid 1C:7E:E5:97:79:B1 --essid Example --channel 2 --interface wlan0 --creds

-The flags shown above are self explanatory.
-For more granular control over the attack, you can use the --wpa flag to specify WPA vs WPA2 and the --auth flag to specify the eap type.
-Note that for cred reaping attacks, you should always specify an auth type manually since the the --auth flag defaults to "open" when omitted.

-	./eaphammer --bssid 00:11:22:33:44:00 --essid h4x0r --channel 4 --wpa 2 --auth ttls --interface wlan0 --creds

-Please refer to the options described in [VIII - Additional EAPHammer Options](#vii---additional-eaphammer-options) section of this document for additional details about these flags.

 ## III - Stealing AD Credentials Using Hostile Portal Attacks

 *Note: you will need to generate a certificate in order to perform this attack against most EAP networks.
 Please refer to* [I - x.509 Certificate Generation](#i---x509-certificate-generation) *for instructions on how to do this.*

 *Note: you will need RADIUS creds in order to perform this attack against EAP implementations that use mutual authentication protocols such as MS-CHAPv2 for inner authentication.
-Please refer to* [VI - Attacking WPA2-EAP Networks](#vi---attacking-wpa2-eap-networks) *for additional information.*
+Please refer to* [VIII.1 - Considerations When Attacking WPA2-EAP Networks](#VIII.1---Considerations-When-Attacking-WPA2-EAP-Networks) *for additional information.*

 Hostile Portal Attacks are a weaponization of the captive portals typically used to restrict access to open networks in environments such as hotels and coffee shops.
 Instead of redirecting HTTP traffic to a login page, as with a captive portal, the hostile portal redirects HTTP traffic to an SMB share located on the attacker's machine.
 The result is that after the victim is forced to associate with the attacker using a rogue access point attack, any HTTP traffic generated by the victim will cause the victim's device to attempt NTLM authentication with the attacker.
 This is, in essence, an assisted [Redirect To SMB](https://www.cylance.com/redirect-to-smb) attack.
 The attacker also performs LLMNR/NBT-NS poisoning against the victim.

 This attack gets you lots and lots of Active Directory credentials, simply by forcing clients to connect and authenticate with you.
-The results are similar to what you'd get using a tool such as [Responder](https://github.com/lgandx/Responder), with some disctict advantages:
+The results are similar to what you'd get using a tool such as [Responder](https://github.com/lgandx/Responder), with some distinct advantages:

 - __Stealthy__: This is a rogue AP attack, so no direct network is required
 - __Large Area of Effect__: This is an attack that works across multiple subnets -- you can pwn everything that is connected to the wireless network.